Dustyroom/flat-kit-doc/_docs/faq.md

 > Flat Kit supports albedo, detail, normal and emission maps, more info [here](/stylized-surface/#texture-maps).

-#### Q. Does Flat Kit support emission maps?

-> Yes, here is info about [Emission map](/stylized-surface/#emission-enables-emission-map-part-of-the-shader) in the URP version only.
-There is no support for emission maps in Built-In RP version of Flat Kit.

 #### Q. I’ve got errors just after importing Flat Kit.
 Why?